-His inventiveness has yielded ecologically intelligent and socially purposeful places including Apple Campus 2, the recently completed Cummins Green in Indianapolis, Pennovation Works in Philadelphia, the Master Plan for the Alexandria Waterfront in Virginia, and Mill River Park and Greenway in Stamford, CT which recently won a Design Honor Award by the American Society of Landscape Architects in 2015.
+His inventiveness has yielded ecologically intelligent and socially purposeful places including Apple Park, the recently completed Cummins Green in Indianapolis, Pennovation Works in Philadelphia, the Master Plan for the Alexandria Waterfront in Virginia, and Mill River Park and Greenway in Stamford, CT which recently won a Design Honor Award by the American Society of Landscape Architects in 2015.

 Will has received recognition for his work by the Urban Land Institute, the American Society of Landscape Architects, and the American Institute of Architects.
 His worked has been published in Landscape Architecture Magazine, Architectural Record and a variety of online publications.